 1. WordPress User Management Profile Builder (Free and Pro)

 Profile Builder is an easy to use WordPress user management plugin with a clean interface.
 It’s easy on the eye design and its simple non-technical setup process makes it a popular choice for websites and blogs that need to manage multiple users and WordPress user roles.

 It uses shortcodes to display the webpage elements new and existing users interact with such as front-end registration forms, login pages, and profile pages.

 To add more functionality, there are free and advanced addons and modules available depending on your subscription level.
 There are three to choose from – the free basic plugin, the Hobbyist version for 1 site and Profile Builder Pro for unlimited sites.

-When you choose the Pro version, you can use the highly recommended Admin Approval feature, and you have the option to activate modules needed for your site.
+When you choose the Pro version, you can use the highly recommended Admin Approval feature, and you have the option to activate Add-ons needed for your site.

-Once activated, you can go through each module to manage the default user fields and use custom fields to create customizations.
+Once activated, you can go through each Add-on to manage the default user fields and use custom fields to create customizations.
 If you prefer to use the default settings, leave the module(s) Inactive.

-There are plenty of actions you can take using advanced user modules:
+There are plenty of actions you can take using advanced user Add-ons: